dutchcoders/stacktray/README.md

 =========
 Manage your Stacks from the statusbar (Amazon EC2).
 You can connect to instances, browse start, stop, reboot and copy links to the instance.

+## Development
+To get started with the app, run 'pod install' in the terminal.
+After that, open StackTray.xcworkspace

 ## Dependencies
 * https://github.com/amberdixon/aws-sdk-ios.git